ligato/cn-infra/docker/dev_cn_infra/README.md

 #### How to run examples
 There are examples as an simple illustration of the cn-infra functionality.
-You can find more info about how to run examples in cn-infra/examples/README.md file.
+You can find more info about how to run examples in [this README](../../examples/README.md) .